15 Best Merida Mexico Beaches in the Yucatan Peninsula

 🏝 San Benito, San Bruno & Uaymitun, Mexico

-Located just east Chicxulub, the posh vibe continues in the beaches of Uaymitun (pronounced why-me-tune), San Bruno and San Benito, Mexico.
+Located just east Chicxulub, the posh vibe continues on the beaches of Uaymitun (pronounced why-me-tune), San Bruno and San Benito, Mexico.

 You’ll definitely feel disconnected from it in all these tranquil towns, which have little more than beach houses (often beach mansions!) and upscale beach clubs.